 - Export options: Figurative uses the familiar iOS share panel for exports, which gives you more flexibility.

 - Optimized screen design: Figurative eliminates the need for a URL field that would otherwise eat up real estate.
 Still, it supports multiple tabs.
 Screen scaling enables you to see even more of the canvas, which is useful both on smaller iPads and when connecting to an external monitor.

-- Apple Pencil compatibility: Figurative is the only game in town for using Apple Pencil with Figma.
+- Apple Pencil compatibility: Unless you’re willing to use Chrome for iPad and take the time to request the mobile site for Figma, Figurative is the only game in town for using Apple Pencil with Figma.
 For a deeper dive into using Apple Pencil, here’s a companion article that also talks about a plugin I wrote (Pencil Pal) to make life easier for users.

 - Touch shortcuts: Rather than navigate the menu, Figurative offers quick touch-friendly shortcuts to common actions such as deleting and duplicating objects.
 While it’s still helpful to have a keyboard, these shortcuts provide a way to survive without one.

 - Undo/redo gestures: In the “early” days of Figma on iPad Pro, it was really easy to accidentally move stuff around.
 Figurative uses a simple multi-finger tap to undo or redo actions.
 I’ve grown to appreciate and use these gestures more frequently.

 In terms of performance, it feels like the iPad Pro can handle rendering without too much trouble.
 Figma relies heavily on the GPU but it seems the iPad Pro is powerful enough to keep up.
 I never feel like I have to “wait for” Figma to repaint the screen.